dshills/wiggle/README.md

 - Created an AI Node and Output Node
 - Connected the nodes
 - Sent the task to the first node
-- Waited for the last node (output) to complete
+- Wait for the last node (output) to complete

 ## Core Concepts